waaeer/gnuplot-tail/README.md

 * window : if defined, DELTA is maximal range of X axis. [max-DELTA:max]

-* sleep : the pause between reading the files inseconds, can be fractional.
+* sleep : the pause between reading the files in seconds, can be fractional.
 Default is 1 second.

 ## Prerequisites